qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 Profile program must ensure that the program terminates.
 Unless the profile makes use of the optional capability of backward branching (**Bullet 7**), the control flow structure of a program is hence a tree without any cycles.
-A static analysis to detemine the validity of the program should check for cycles in the control flow graph and reject any program with a cycle as invalid unless support for backward branching is enabled.
+A static analysis to determine the validity of the program should check for cycles in the control flow graph and reject any program with a cycle as invalid unless support for backward branching is enabled.